jackharbon/walkerrr-backend/README.md

 -   Go to the [Cyclic](https://www.cyclic.sh/) website and sign up with your GitHub account.
 -   Add your GitHub repo `walkerrr-backend` (watch [example on YouTube](https://www.youtube.com/watch?v=UnhTGEtOD6M) if you need help).
--   choose "Link Your Own" tab and connect your GitHub repo `walkerrr-backend`
+-   Choose "Link Your Own" tab and connect your GitHub repo `walkerrr-backend`
 -   Create new variable named `MONGO_URI` and paste the value (replace `password` with your password), you can watch [example on YouTube](https://www.youtube.com/watch?v=qGtEPIbB-7k) or [YouTube video](https://youtu.be/W5ybio3wVJQ) presenting whole process.
     ```sh
     "mongodb+srv://walkerrr:<password>@walkerrr.vvwslic.mongodb.net/?retryWrites=true&w=majority"